p0t4t0sandwich/TaterLib/README.md

-There's two ways to use TaterLib, you can depend on the general API, then implement any missing features yourself on each platform, or if something's missing, you can start a PR with either a basic or full implementation, and we can improve TaterLib and save you a lot of time in the future. (a bit of a win-win)
+There's two ways to use TaterLib, you can depend on the general API, then implement any missing features yourself on each platform, or if something's missing, you can start a PR with either a basic or full implementation, and we can improve TaterLib and save you a lot of time in the future. (sounds like a win-win, right? ~~~it's not a trick I swear~~)

 Link to our support: [Discord](https://discord.neuralnexus.dev)